gardener/gardener/docs/usage/shoot_high_availability_best_practices.md

 #### On `spec.kubernetes.kubeControllerManager.nodeMonitorPeriod` and `nodeMonitorGracePeriod`

 This is another very interesting [kube-controller-manager setting](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-controller-manager) that can help you speed up or slow down how fast a node shall be considered `Unknown` (node status unknown, a.k.a unreachable) when the `kubelet` is not updating its status anymore (see [node status conditions](https://kubernetes.io/docs/concepts/architecture/nodes/#condition)), which effects eviction (see `spec.kubernetes.kubeAPIServer.defaultUnreachableTolerationSeconds` and `defaultNotReadyTolerationSeconds` above).
-The shorter the time window, the faster Kubernetes will act, but the higher the chance of flapping behavior and pod trashing, so you may want to balance that out to your needs, otherwise stick to the default which is a reasonable compromise.
+The shorter the time window, the faster Kubernetes will act, but the higher the chance of flapping behavior and pod trashing, so you may want to balance that out according to your needs, otherwise stick to the default which is a reasonable compromise.

 #### On `spec.kubernetes.kubeControllerManager.horizontalPodAutoscaler...`